OpenClaw Security Hardening Guide for VPS Deployments

 - Do not expose browser control ports to the public internet.

-- Keep browser control access on a private network or tailnet.
+- Keep browser control access on a private network or tunnel.

 Secure Messaging Channels and Group Access

-If OpenClaw is connected to chat platforms, messaging channels, or team workspaces, harden who can talk to the agent and when the agent should respond.
+If OpenClaw is connected to chat platforms or messaging channels, control who can talk to the agent and what the agent can do from each channel.

 Recommended practices: